grapp1/kw-intern/parflow-integration/pftools/python/README.md

     This imports the package and initializes your run as the object "runname"

-5. Add your desired keys and values for your ParFlow run as methods to be called on your object, such as:
+4. Set your desired keys and values on your ParFlow run object, such as:

         runname.FileVersion = 4